 Formative/Informal Assessment: How will students demonstrate an understanding of lesson objective/s and language function ?
 How will you monitor and/or give feedback?
 You must assess your objective/language function and the language demands from your standard.
 Summative/Formal Assessment: What data/evidence will you collect and how will you document student learning and mastery of the Unit Central Focus and/or Lesson Objective/Language Function the language demand from your standards?
 What is your rationale for these instructional decisions?
+Cite theoretical reasoning and research. what is your rationale for these instructional decisions?
 Cite theoretical reasoning and research.
 Instruction Questioning: Pre-plan Higher-Order questions and or activities centered around the language function for discourse here.
 Use Webb's Depth of Knowledge to increase rigor and higher-order thinking.
 Set/Motivator: How will you engage student interest in the content of the lesson?
 Use your knowledge of students' academic, social, and cultural characteristics.
 Instruction: Clearly label explicit parts of your lesson model: Model/Procedures/Learning Tasks: Provide specific details of lesson content and delivery.
 Your bulleted, scripted, or numbered procedures MUST include the following: Instructional Model, Student Engagement strategies or group work, and Independent Work.
+The state of the s

 Closure: Revisit your Essential Question or "I Can" statement.
 How will your students verbalize or demonstrate their learning or skills around the language function one more time?
 May state future learning or next lesson's goals in unit. or same around the language junction one more time: Co-Teaching Strategy if used Mate rials and Resources What does the Teacher Need for this Lesson?
 What do the students need for this lesson?
-What is your rationale for these instructional decisions: Cite theoretical reasoning and research TENACIS YOU TULIONALE JOI CHESE INSCRUCTIONAL ACCISIONS!
-Cite theoretical reasoning and resculti Effective teachers reflect on their lessons.
-Answer these switch Reflection: Effective teachers reflect on their lessons.
+What is your rationals for those instructional desiring Cita theoretical reasoning and recognish What is your rationale for these instructional decisions? the theoretical reasoning and research Effective to a bound of the state of the sta Reflection: Effective teachers reflect on their lessons.
 Answer these questic To what extent did the class learn what you intended them to learn?
-W vnat will be your next steps instructionally?
+W Vhat will be your next steps instructionally?
 What did you learn about your students as learners?
 How effective was your use of technology?
 Your students' use of technology ology?
 What have you learned about yourself as a teacher?
 If you taught this againwhat would you do for your whole class?
 What will you do for your struggling readers?
 IEPs or 504s?
 Gifted?
-Thi ink of each group to guide your next instruction. - Additional the coults and a Court Additional thoughts and reflections: What is your rationale for these instructional decisions?
+Thi ink of each group to guide your next instruction , ao jo., jour on agginig reductor tero of Junos Gijtedf IIII , g gave , our more more action Additional thoughts and reflections: What is your rationale for these instructional decisions?
 Cite theoretical reasoning and research References: List sources for materials used, research and theory cited.
 Teacher Candidate Signature/Date Supervisor/Date